immediate past president

-Dr. Anthony Allen serves as president of Hannibal-LaGrange University in Hannibal, Mo.
+Dr. Anthony Allen is the immediate past president of Hannibal-LaGrange University in Hannibal, Mo.
 He enjoys teaching and preaching God’s Word, integrating faith and learning, and equipping students with a biblical worldview.
 He is married to Stacy Allen and has five children.

 Northeastern baptist College